 After finding paella (complete with a prawn) at the nearby Christmas markets, my next stop was Centre Pompidou.
 I’m a fan of contemporary art but I think exhibitions can be very hit and miss and this museum visit for me was a bit average.
 It did keep me readily entertained for a while though.

 I had bought some wine and spice biscults at the Christmas markets the day before to share with whoever was on reception at my hotel (to spread a little joy, who wants to be working on Christmas day?) so decided that I really needed to drink the wine and eat the biscuits this day.
 My hotel receptionist agreed and even had some chocolates to share.
-So there we were in the hotel lobby surrounded by the hotel’s christmas decorations, it was all a very “nawww” moment.
-We had a great conversation about all things french and Christmas.
-So in the end, I had made a friend (we went sight seeing later in the week together) and Christmas was spent with a “family member”.
-People are nicer than you really think and assume sometimes.
+So we were in the hotel lobby surrounded by the hotel’s christmas decorations.
+We had a great conversation about life in France and being away from family on Christmas Day.